Kazi-Sher/VibronRotor/README.md

 License: VibronRotor is licensed under the terms of [GNU General Public License 3.0.]( https://www.gnu.org/licenses/gpl-3.0.txt)

 ## UPDATES
+2024 goals: MATLAB-based GUI
 *July 14, 2019:* Ability to assign discs with different densities, Timoshenko beam formulation, and plot bugs resolution.

 ## DESCRIPTION
-VibronRotor is a finite-element code for prediction of the lateral rotordynamic response of flexible rotors.
+VibronRotor is a finite-element code for the prediction of the lateral rotordynamic response of flexible rotors.
 Employed finite-element formulation is based on the work of Nelson and McVaugh [1].
-This code provides analysis tools which enable an appropriate selection of rotor design parameters for stable operation.
-Mesh approach in the code limits the element length-to-diameter ratio within the user-provided value for modeling accuracy.
+This code provides analysis tools that enable an appropriate selection of rotor design parameters for stable operation.
+The mesh approach in the code limits the element length-to-diameter ratio within the user-provided value for modeling accuracy.
 Response prediction, on a basic level, relies on eigenanalysis and steady-state imbalance response analysis.

 ## USAGE
 A free scientific programming language [GNU Octave](https://www.gnu.org/software/octave/#install) is the preferred environment to run the code.
-However, due to bidirectional syntactic compatibility of GNU Octave with MATLAB, users can also execute the code on MATLAB.
+However, due to the bidirectional syntactic compatibility of GNU Octave with MATLAB, users can also execute the code on MATLAB.

 *core.m* is the parameter input file to define rotor geometrical / mechanical properties, speed-dependent bearing coefficients, and functionalities controls.
 Selected analysis is executed once *core.m* is run.
 An interactive GUI is in development to replace the parameter input method.